andygolay/movegotchi/README.md

 2. how to integrate with Petra Wallet/Explorer/ANS and other services.
 2. how to create events and use indexer to get off-chain data.
 3. how to write unit tests for the smart contracts.

-This dApp will be used as an educational demo hosted on [Aptos Learn](https://learn.aptoslabs.com/).

 You can find more instructions about the Move contract in move/README.md.